apache/arrow-cookbook/cpp/source/compute.rst

   :dedent: 2

-In this recipe, we simply wrap the logic in a convenience function that: (1) creates a `ScalarFunction`, (2) adds our execution kernel to the compute function, and (3) returns the compute function.
+In this recipe, we simply wrap the logic in a convenience function that: (1) creates a :class:`arrow::compute::ScalarFunction`, (2) adds our execution kernel to the compute function, and (3) returns the compute function.
 Then, we add the compute function to some registry.
-This recipe takes the `FunctionRegistry` as an argument so that it is easy to call from the same place that the Arrow codebase registers other provided functions.
+This recipe takes the :class:`arrow::compute::FunctionRegistry` as an argument so that it is easy to call from the same place that the Arrow codebase registers other provided functions.
 Otherwise, we can add our compute function to the default registry, or a custom registry.